jasonclx88/jasonclx88.github.io/source/_posts/Introduction.md

 ## What's new

+* **[EMNLP-23]** 2023/10/07, Our work on Sample-Relation Guided Confidence Calibration over Tabular Data has been accepted.
 * **[ICDM-23]** 2023/09/03, Our work on Enhancing Graph Collaborative Filtering via Neighborhood Structure Embedding has been accepted.
 * **[CollaborateCom-23]** 2023/09/03, Our work on Improving Code Representation Learning via Multi-view Contrastive Graph Pooling for Abstract Syntax Tree has been accepted.
 * **[CollaborateCom-23]** 2023/09/03, Our work on Structural Adversarial Attack for Code Representation Models has been accepted.